pb-wd027/simple-movie-db-app/README.md

 # simple-movie-db-app

 This is a simple movie db app with simple search function, showing movie posters, ratings and description.
+The app fetching movie data from the TMDB API.